morinted/Resume/resume.md

 *May 2013 to August 2013*

-- Redesigned the test-running Java GUI to be more concise by reducing clutter and predicting user action.
+- Redesigned the test-running Java GUI to be more concise by replacing free-form text inputs with a real form.
-- Automated the running of the regression test suite using an AutoHotKey script to retrieve tests from a queue held on the intranet, then running the tests on up to seven computers at once.
-This reduced the time it took to run a regression test of a build to half of that of a manual run, and only required one member of the team.
+- Automated the running of the regression test suite which was previously executed and recorded manually.
 - Created VBA macro-enabled Excel spreadsheets to automate manual tasks that the team had been assigned.

 ### [RB Computing Inc.](http://shoprbc.com)